SAM MASTERS LEGAL

-First of all, any drug conviction will lead to your license being suspended for one year.
+First of all, any drug conviction will lead to your license being suspended for 6 months.
 It can go as far up as minimum mandatory 15 years in prison, or as low as pretrial diversion and probation.

 Any criminal offense, no matter how minor it is can affect you in your career and later in life.
 I never recommend anyone going into court without representation.
 There's no way you will know all the options available to you, and if you make a mistake now, it makes it very difficult to correct later on.